Safety Fest

 Washington State Department of Commerce

 Jennifer works for the Washington State Department of Commerce as the Lead-Based Paint Compliance and Enforcement Officer for Washington State.
 Prior to joining Commerce in 2018, Jennifer taught asbestos, lead-based paint, HAZWOPER, construction health & safety, and CPR/First Aid courses for 12 years.
-She has a strong background health & safety, lead and asbestos.
+She has a strong background in health & safety, lead, and asbestos.
 She earned a M.S. in Environmental Management from the University of San Francisco in 2007.
 Before entering the world of lead and asbestos, Jennifer worked as a wastewater Source Control Inspector in California for 5 years.

 sif, Idaho Workers’ Compensation